 Short grain and sushi rice can also be used but it will result in sticky pilaf.

-Vermicelli is very thin noodle or pasta that is somewhat similar to spaghetti but much thinner in diameter and is broken in smaller size pieces.
+Vermicelli is a very thin noodle or pasta that is somewhat similar to spaghetti but much thinner in diameter and is broken into smaller size pieces.
 Vermicelli is golden yellow before roasting and turns deep golden brown after roasting.

 If you can’t find vermicelli use orzo pasta in the recipe.

-Rice pilaf recipe also often has vegetable used in it.
-Vegetables like finely chopped mushrooms, fine diced carrots and diced celery are used.
+Rice pilaf recipes also often have vegetables used in them.
+Vegetables like finely chopped mushrooms, fine-diced carrots, and diced celery are used.

 Rice pilaf can be a great side dish for holiday dinner table.
 You can make it for Thanksgiving and Christmas.
 You can add nuts like sliced almonds, pistachios, pine nuts and some dried fruits like apricots, sultanas, golden yellow raisins or cranberries to make it traditional Thanksgiving or Christmas theme.